-In this paper we use individual-level data from the Polish part of the Survey of Health, Ageing and Retirement in Europe (SHARE; see, for example: Börsch-Supan and Jürges, 2005; Börsch-Supan et al., 2008, 2013; Börsch-Supan, 2017a, 2017c) to examine the relationship between labour market experiences at the time of the transition and a set of measures of quality of life recorded about two decades later.
+In the analysis we use individual-level data from the Polish part of the Survey of Health, Ageing and Retirement in Europe (SHARE; see, for example: Börsch-Supan and Jürges, 2005; Börsch-Supan et al., 2008, 2013; Börsch-Supan, 2017a, 2017c).
 SHARE is a multidisciplinary panel survey focusing on individuals aged 50 years and over.
 It covers such aspects of life as health, economic conditions, labour market activity and social networks.
 We use retrospective data on the Polish SHARE respondents collected in the SHARELIFE survey in 2008-09 (see: Börsch-Supan et al., 2013; Börsch-Supan, 2017b) and match detailed labour market histories, which identify transition-related job losses, with current information on several measures of material conditions and well-being.

 There are many studies in the literature on developments in the Polish labour market during the early 1990s (for example: Boeri and Keese, 1992; Góra, 1995, 1996; Hagemejer, 1996; Svejnar, 1999).
-However, to our knowledge there are no quantitative studies at the individual level analysing labour dynamics in Poland across the transition threshold, and no studies that would link these experiences with later outcomes.
+There is also literature that examines broad welfare outcomes in the transition countries after implementation of the reforms (for example: Guriev and Zhuravskaya, 2009).
+However, to our knowledge there are no quantitative studies at the individual level analysing labour dynamics in Poland, or other countries of the region, across the transition threshold, and no studies that would link these experiences with later outcomes.
 By taking advantage of a unique data source, we thus shed new light on the nature of the Polish transition and provide the first evidence on its long-term implications at the individual level.
 We find that the experience of unemployment in the early years of the transition significantly correlates with material conditions and well-being about two decades later.
 By using plant closures to reflect exogenous job separations, we confirm the causal effect of unemployment on income and house ownership, but find no causal implications for the subjective welfare measures we use in the analysis.
 The estimates suggest that losing a job between 1989 and 1991 leads to a 30 percent long-term reduction in total household income and reduces the probability of house ownership by about 10 percentage points.

 We begin in Section 2 with a brief outline of the Polish economic transition, focusing particularly on the early years of the economic recession and restructuring.
 In Section 3 we examine individual experiences during the transition and show how we can identify labour market shocks from the retrospective data collected in the third wave of the SHARE survey - SHARELIFE.
-In Section 4 we propose a model to analyse the relationship between job separations at the time of the economic transformation and later life outcomes of the respondents.
+In Section 4 we propose a model to analyse the relationship between job separations at the time of the economic transformation and respondents' later life outcomes.
 Results of the estimations are presented in Section 5, which is followed by our conclusions in Section 6.